bguinen/Gamemaker-Dialogue-System/README.md

--# Gamemaker-Dialog-System
--A dialog system that uses JSON formatted data to map out dialogs
+A dialog system that uses JSON formatted data to map out dialogs